All ASU campuses shall follow this process for the investigation and resolution of reports of violations of ASU policies including:

-The Office of Equity and Inclusion will determine when informal resolution may be appropriate.
+The Office of University Rights and Responsibilities will determine when informal resolution may be appropriate.
 The informal resolution process will not be used for complaints of sexual harassment.

 Individuals making reports of policy violations may wish to resolve the matter through an informal process or reach a resolution through alternatives to the investigative process.
 The goal of an informal resolution is to resolve concerns at the earliest stage possible, with the cooperation of all parties involved.
 Informal resolution is an option when the parties desire to resolve the situation cooperatively.